 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Since body wash is formulated for the skin, it’s a better choice than most dish soaps (which can be extremely drying).
-Bar and hand soaps typically have a higher ratio of active cleaners than body washes, but washing your hands for at least 20 seconds should still serve the same function.
+Body wash is formulated for the skin, meaning that it’s a better choice than many hand soaps in terms of moisture retention.
+While bar and hand soaps typically have a higher ratio of active cleaners than body washes, washing your hands – for at least 20 seconds – should still serve the same function.

 Shampoo and conditioner are specially formulated with ingredients meant to clean and moisturize the hair and scalp.
-Because the texture and pH level of skin is different, your body wash should be different than your shampoo and conditioner.
+And because hair texture and the pH level of skin is different, your body wash should be different from your shampoo and conditioner.

 Can You Use Body Wash on Your Face?

 Generally speaking, facial cleansers and body washes use different ingredients.
-Because skin on the face can often be more sensitive than the rest of your body, it's best to stick to face washes and cleansers.
+Because the skin on your face is typically more sensitive than the rest of your body, stick to cleansers that are specially formulated.

-Can You Use Body Wash as a Bubble Bath?
+Can You Use Body Wash as Bubble Bath?

-A good body wash will lather or foam when applied to the body – but not enough to create fluffy bubbles in a bath.
-For a relaxing bubble bath loaded with rich foam, we recommend reaching for a natural bubble bath instead.
+Shower gels should lather when they’re applied to the body – but you’re probably not going to get fluffy mounds in a bathtub.
+For a relaxing bubble bath loaded with rich foam, we recommend a natural bubble bath instead.

-After lathering your favorite body wash over your body, rinse thoroughly with warm water.
-Using warm water will help reduce the loss of moisture in your skin due to transepidermal water loss.
+While hot water might feel amazing, it's a major culprit for dry skin.
+It's better to turn the dial down.
+After lathering your favorite body wash over your body, rinse with warm water to reduce the loss of skin moisture.